HeavyMetalGameDev/HeavyMetalGameDev.github.io/_projects/Caldwell.markdown

 - A notebook that will unlock new information as the game progresses.
 - Built for and playable in web browser.

+I am also currently working on a slightly expanded and improved Steam release of the game.

 <h1>Visuals</h1>
 The visual style of the game was created with a combination of RenderTextures and post processing.
 To achieve the pixelated style, the game first renders the scene to a RenderTexture with a low resolution.
 This texture is then projected onto another camera, and rendered to the screen.
 This also means that the UI scales and changes easily as the screen size changes.